Reading Time: 3 minutes

 For addicts, if one is good, two is better.
 An addict’s brain is constantly seeking the ultimate high.
 This can lead to combining drugs.
 Research shows that benzodiazepines and opioids are often used together, creating a recipe for polydrug abuse.
 The danger of combining drugs cannot be overstated.

 Given the mental obsession, coupled with the physical dependence that goes hand-in-hand for regular Valium abusers, people can quickly teeter into dangerous territory.
 Seeking the ultimate high, greater relief and escape from the stark daily realities, people often take more and more Valium until they achieve a toxic level in the bloodstream.
-Because of the manner in which the drug acts upon the body’s systems, seeking treatment for benzodiazepine toxicity is critical to long term recovery.
+Because of the manner in which the drug acts upon the body’s systems, seeking treatment for benzodiazepine toxicity is critical for long term recovery.

 Symptoms of Diazepam Toxicity